Bai Jingting

 Bai Jingting (白敬亭, born 15 October 1993) is a Chinese actor, singer and entrepreneur.
-He is known for roles in the series The First Frost, Mobius, New Life Begins, Reset, You Are My Hero, for the variety show Who's the Murderer and for the film Yesterday Once More.
+He is known for roles in the series The First Frost, Mobius, New Life Begins, Reset, for the variety show Who's the Murderer, Natural High and for the film Yesterday Once More.
 In 2019, Forbes China listed Bai under "30 Under 30 Asia" category, for his professional contributions.
 He has his wax sculpture unveiled in Madame Tussauds Beijing, China.
 In February 2025, he sets record of becoming the first and only artist to surpass the 3-platforms Tencent, iQIYI and Youku popularity index thresholds.

-Bai founded 'GoodBai' merchandise and café, and artist management 'Bai Jingting Studio'.
-Since 2021, every drama he led marked a major hit, averaging over 50M views per episode; with his portrayal topping Yunhe's 'Male Characters Screen Domination Index'.
+Bai founded GoodBai merchandise and café, and artist management Bai Jingting Studio.
+Since 2021, every drama he led marked a major hit, averaging over 50M views per episode; with his portrayal topping Yunhe's "Male Characters Screen Domination Index".
 He features regularly in Forbes China Celebrity 100 list.
-In 2025, he became the first Chinese actor nominated at the Busan International Film Festival's Asian Content Awards, where he also won the People's Choice Best Actor Award.
+In 2025, he became the first Chinese actor nominated at the 2025 International Streaming Festival's Global OTT Awards, where he also won the People's Choice Best Actor Award.